mdsarfraz2002/University-Chat-Bot/README.md

 University Chat Bot
 using NLP techniques which would answer general queries about the university asked by the students and parents, it would reduce a lot of calls made to the reception to ask general questions

-TO RUN THE VIKBOT
+TO RUN THE VIKBOT.

-Insall all the requirements
+Insall all the requirements.

 then

 1> Go to backend folder:-